-ATFL injuries typically occur with an inversion injury to the ankle, either with or without plantar flexion.
-Approximately two-thirds of ankle sprains tend to be isolated injuries to the ATFL (the ATFL is the weakest ligament in the lateral collateral complex of the ankle).
+Anterior talofibular ligament injuries typically occur with an inversion injury to the ankle, either with or without plantar flexion.
+Approximately two-thirds of ankle sprains tend to be isolated injuries to the anterior talofibular ligament (ATFL), the weakest ligament in the lateral collateral complex of the ankle.
 There is general agreement that avulsion is more common at the fibular than the talar end of the ligament 2.

 AMA classification 8,9:

 - partial tear

 - partial loss of movement

 - complete tear

 Many orthopedists favor a functional approach based on clinical examination:

 - provocative maneuvers do not elicit increased upper ankle joint laxity